tonghuikang/blog/_posts/2026-01-04-comments-on-evals-faq.md

 layout: post
 title: My comments on the Evals FAQ
 ---
 Hamel's evals FAQ is a great resource.
-I (should have) backed my arguments regarding evals with this resource.

 https://hamel.dev/blog/posts/evals-faq/

+Many of the ideas I have been promoting aligns with the Evals FAQ.
+The Evals FAQ is a trusted resource.

-All opinions here are my own, and do not represent the prevailing opinion of any organization.
+All opinions here are my own, and do not represent the prevailing opinions or practices of any organization.

-# Sections that I agree and (should) have cited
+## Sections that I agree and promote

+These are ideas that I have been promoting.
+I should have cited the Evals FAQ when promoting my ideas.

+---

 > Why do you recommend binary (pass/fail) evaluations instead of 1-5 ratings (Likert scales)?
 >